 So moving on now and we’re looking at some abraded concrete.
-See how the stones in the cement matrix of the concrete matrix have been exposed which probably means that the surface has been abraded away by the wheel traffic or weathering or both leaving the fine stones and exposing them to so that you can see them.
+See how the stones in the cement matrix of the concrete matrix have been exposed.
+This probably means that the concrete surface has been scrubbed away by the wheel traffic or from being exposed to the weather or both.
+This abrading has removed the concrete surface leaving the fine stones in the concrete and exposing them so that you can see them.

 Crack Beside Sawn Joint

 Moving back up to here so this next crack is an interesting one.

 See how it’s right beside a sawn line that – the straight line is a saw cut line in the concrete and there’s a crack right beside it.

 So in this case this is still a shrinkage crack the purpose of that sawn joint was to avoid this crack forming or to relieve the stresses in the concrete that caused this crack to form.

 So what has actually happened is the sawn joint has been placed way too late.
 Even if it had been placed the next day after the concrete was poured it’s likely that the sawn joint had have been placed way too late so it really should have been placed in the first six to eighteen hours after the concrete was poured.

 So now we see some more abraded concrete – the surface layer is lost and the stones are very well exposed.